stevengogogo/GensJulia/docs/juliapkgs/datascience.md

 - Blog on [The Lesser Known Normal Forms of Database Design](http://www.johnmyleswhite.com/notebook/2014/09/10/the-lesser-known-normal-forms/)
 - [Database-like ops benchmark](https://h2oai.github.io/db-benchmark/) of different languages and libraries.
+- [Julia-data-science](https://github.com/tirthajyoti/Julia-data-science) : Notebooks on DS basics with Julia and why it is suitable for data science.